lucasredsn0w/mclauncherfx/README.md

 mclauncherfx
 ============

-A Good Minecraft Launcher with JavaFX features.
+A Good Minecraft Launcher with JavaFX features(INFDEV).